-Sea turtles are aquatic reptiles and as such, it is essential that they are able to hold their breath for a long time.
+Sea turtles are aquatic reptiles and as such, they must be able to hold their breath for a long time.
+These marine turtles have evolved to thrive in their aquatic environment.
 This should allow the turtle to go about their daily routine of foraging and sleeping.

 Imagine how difficult it will be for the turtle if it has to come up to breathe every few minutes.
 So how long can sea turtles hold their breath?

 On average, sea turtles should be able to hold their breath for about 45 minutes when going about their normal daily routine of foraging.
+The activity level of the sea turtle during foraging affects how long it can hold its breath.
 When sleeping or hibernating the sea turtle should be able to hold its breath for several hours – from 2 to 7 hours.

 Adaptations that allow sea turtles to hold their breath for extended periods